Kiran7007/Interview-Preparation/docs/kotlin.md

 return to original context
 ```

-`withContext` is sequential.
-The outer block waits for the inner block
+- `withContext` is sequential: the outer block waits for the inner block
   to finish.

 ---